weiyuet/russo-ukrainian-war/README.md

 ## Final Conclusions

 The analysis reveal structural shifts in the conflict.
-Early war was characterized by heavy use of armor.
+Early war was characterized by heavy use of armor in the initial ground offensive that resulted in Russia taking territory quickly.
 Then as defense positions and frontlines became more entrenched, artillery came to dominate.
 Finally, the use of drones has evolved from just merely reconnaissance, to industrialized frontline equipment.
 Being relatively cheap, and yet lethal, they have effectively replaced artillery for precision frontline strikes.
 Based on the rate-of-change analysis, the intensity of the conflict is not slowing down.
-And there should be concern about the Russian casualty numbers and equipment burn rate.
+Russia can continue the conflict by drawing on a deep pool of manpower, but how long can their high rates of casualties hold, and how sustainable is their equipment burn rate?

 End